How to replace your furnace

 Doing so is a major undertaking; it requires careful research, professional help and significant expense.

 But we’ve done some of the hard work for you to make the process easier.
-Our tips will help you determine whether you should replace your furnace or simply repair it, and whether your furnace is actually the reason your home is so cold.
+Our tips will help you determine whether you should replace your furnace or simply repair it and whether a faulty furnace is actually the reason your home is so cold.

 Slide show by Amy Fontinelle